matzegoebel/run_WRF/README.md

 By default, for this to work, the ideal case `em_les` must be compiled in serial and parallel mode and the build directories `WRF_test` and `WRF_test_mpi` must reside in `$wrf_builds/test`.

 ## Known problems
-#TODO not yet working for nested runs
+Currently, the script (especially the modification of the namelist files) does not work for nested runs , as it is meant to be used for idealized simulations, only.

 ## Getting involved
 Feel free to report [issues](https://git.uibk.ac.at/csat8800/run_wrf/issues) on Gitlab.
 You are also invited to improve the code and implement new features yourself.
 Your changes can be integrated with a [merge request](https://git.uibk.ac.at/csat8800/run_wrf/merge_requests).
 Especially, further tests for the automated testing suite are appreciated.

-#TODO add to PYTHONPATH
-#TODO config.py is copy of config_test.py
-#TODO environment variables wrf_runs,...